Synthomer (LON:SYNT) Stock Price Down 49.6% – Should You Sell?

 Analysts Set New Price Targets

-Separately, Deutsche Bank Aktiengesellschaft dropped their price objective on Synthomer from GBX 96 to GBX 62 and set a “hold” rating for the company in a report on Monday, February 2nd.
-Four analysts have rated the stock with a Hold rating, Based on data from MarketBeat.com, Synthomer presently has a consensus rating of “Hold” and a consensus price target of GBX 90.50.
+Separately, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Synthomer from GBX 96 to GBX 62 and set a “hold” rating on the stock in a research report on Monday, February 2nd.
+Four research analysts have rated the stock with a Hold rating, According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of GBX 90.50.

 Synthomer Company Profile